 Postpartum care: What to expect after a vaginal delivery

-Pregnancy changes your body in more ways than you might have guessed, and it doesn't stop when the baby is born.
-Here's what to expect after a vaginal delivery.
+Pregnancy changes your body in more ways than you might expect, and it doesn't stop when the baby is born.
+Here's what to expect physically and emotionally after a vaginal delivery.

 If you had an episiotomy or vaginal tear during delivery, the wound might hurt for a few weeks.
 Extensive tears might take longer to heal.
-In the meantime, you can help promote healing:
+To ease discomfort while you're recovering:

-- If sitting is uncomfortable, sit on a pillow or padded ring.
+- Sit on a pillow or padded ring.

 - Cool the wound with an ice pack, or place a chilled witch hazel pad between a sanitary napkin and the wound.

-You might feel contractions, sometimes called afterpains, during the first few days after delivery.
+You might feel occasional contractions, sometimes called afterpains, during the first few days after delivery.
 These contractions — which often resemble menstrual cramps — help prevent excessive bleeding by compressing the blood vessels in the uterus.
-These contractions tend to be stronger with successive deliveries.
+Afterpains are common during breast-feeding, due to the release of oxytocin.
 Your health care provider might recommend an over-the-counter pain reliever.

 Hemorrhoids and bowel movements

-If you notice pain during bowel movements and feel swelling near your anus, you might have hemorrhoids — stretched and swollen veins in the anus or lower rectum.
-To ease any discomfort while the hemorrhoids heal, soak in a warm tub and apply chilled witch hazel pads to the affected area.
-Your health care provider might recommend a topical hemorrhoid medication as well.
+If you notice pain during bowel movements and feel swelling near your anus, you might have hemorrhoids — swollen veins in the anus or lower rectum.
+To ease discomfort while the hemorrhoids heal:

 If you find yourself avoiding bowel movements out of fear of hurting your perineum or aggravating the pain of hemorrhoids or your episiotomy wound, take steps to keep your stools soft and regular.
 Eat foods high in fiber — including fruits, vegetables and whole grains — and drink plenty of water.
-Ask your health care provider about a stool softener or an osmotic laxative, if needed.
+Ask your health care provider about a stool softener, if needed.

 Hair loss and skin changes

-During pregnancy, elevated hormone levels put normal hair loss on hold.
+During pregnancy, elevated hormone levels increase the ratio of growing hair to resting or shedding hair.
 The result is often an extra-lush head of hair — but now it's payback time.
-After delivery, your body sheds the excess hair all at once.
-Hair loss typically stops within six months.
+After delivery, you'll experience hair loss for up to five months.

-Stretch marks won't disappear after delivery, but eventually they'll fade from reddish purple to silver or white.
-Expect any skin that darkened during pregnancy — such as the line down your abdomen (linea nigra) — to slowly fade as well.
+Stretch marks won't disappear after delivery, but eventually they'll fade from red to silver.
+Expect any skin that darkened during pregnancy — such as dark patches on your face (chloasma) — to slowly fade as well.

 Childbirth triggers a jumble of powerful emotions.
-Mood swings, irritability, sadness and anxiety are common.
-Many new moms experience a mild depression, sometimes called the baby blues.
-The baby blues typically subside within a week or two.
+Many new moms experience a period of feeling down or anxious, sometimes called the baby blues.
+Symptoms include mood swings, crying spells, anxiety and difficulty sleeping.
+The baby blues typically subside within two weeks.
 In the meantime, take good care of yourself.
 Share your feelings, and ask your partner, loved ones or friends for help.
-If your depression deepens or you feel hopeless and sad most of the time, contact your health care provider.
-Prompt treatment is important.

-After you give birth, you'll probably feel out of shape.
-You might even look like you're still pregnant.
+After you give birth, you might look like you're still pregnant.
 This is normal.
-Most women lose more than 10 pounds during birth, including the weight of the baby, placenta and amniotic fluid.
+Most women lose 13 pounds (6 kilograms) during birth, including the weight of the baby, placenta and amniotic fluid.
 In the days after delivery, you'll lose additional weight from leftover fluids.
 After that, a healthy diet and regular exercise can help you gradually return to your pre-pregnancy weight.